Natasha Henstridge: Early life

 Henstridge was born in Springdale, Newfoundland and Labrador, on August 15, 1974, to Helen Henstridge, a homemaker, and Brian Henstridge, a construction manager and business owner.
 She was raised in Fort McMurray, Alberta, with her younger brother, Shane.

 At age 14, Henstridge entered the Casablanca Modeling Agency's Look of the Year contest and was chosen first runner-up.
 The following year, she went to Paris to pursue her modeling ambitions.
 At age 15, she was featured on her first magazine cover, the French edition of Cosmopolitan.
-Several more magazine covers followed and Henstridge went on to do television commercials for products such as Olay, Old Spice, and Lady Stetson.
-With her modeling career established, Henstridge started doing commercials and decided she preferred acting.
+Several more magazine covers followed and Henstridge filmed television commercials for products such as Olay, Old Spice, and Lady Stetson.
+With her modeling career established, Henstridge decided she preferred acting.
 One of her first roles was as Foxy Fox in the Missoula Children's Theater production of Snow White and the seven Dwarfs staged in Fort McMurray.

 Career

 Film

-In her film debut Species (1995), Henstridge played Sil, a genetically engineered alien/human hybrid created from a message received by SETI, who breaks free from the captivity of a laboratory.
-Pursued by a team of experts who band together to stop her, she embarks on a killing spree while also discovering her powerful instinct to mate, which would result in her offspring being a threat to mankind.
+In her film debut Species (1995), Henstridge played Sil, a genetically engineered alien/human hybrid created from a message received by SETI.
+When she escapes the laboratory where she is held for observation, a team of experts is assembled to track and capture her.
+Sil embarks on a killing spree while discovering her powerful instinct to mate, which would result in her offspring being a threat to mankind.

 Species was an instant hit, making US$113 million at the box office.
-Notable for its sexual content, the film won Henstridge the MTV Movie Award for Best Kiss for a scene in which her character, while kissing an abusive date, impales his head with her tongue.
-In 1998, she played Eve, a more ambiguous genetic duplicate of Sil, in Species II, which was a failure at the box office.
+Notable for its sexual content, the film won Henstridge the MTV Movie Award for Best Kiss for a scene in which Sil, while kissing an abusive date, impales his head with her tongue.
+In 1998, she played Eve, a more ambiguous genetic duplicate of Sil, in Species II, a box office failure.
 Between Species films, Henstridge starred in two action films in 1996, Adrenalin: Fear the Rush with Christopher Lambert and Maximum Risk opposite Jean-Claude Van Damme.

 A few smaller independent movies followed, including Bela Donna and Dog Park, with varied box-office returns.
-Henstridge starred in the film The Whole Nine Yards (2000) and its sequel The Whole Ten Yards (2004).
+Henstridge also starred in The Whole Nine Yards (2000) and its sequel The Whole Ten Yards (2004).
 Despite having some reservations about the science-fiction genre, she signed up for John Carpenter's Ghosts of Mars (2001) in the lead role of Lieutenant Melanie Ballard.
 The film was not well received, with a 20% rating on Rotten Tomatoes.
 In 2004, she briefly appeared as Eve in Species III.

 In 2007, Henstridge was a festival judge at the first annual Noor Iranian Film Festival.